camunda/camunda-8-js-sdk/README.md

 In this case, `veryBigNumber` is an `int64` value.
 It is transferred as a JSON number on the wire, but the parser will parse it into a `string` so that no loss of precision occurs.
 Similarly, `veryBigInteger` is a very large integer value.
 In this case, we direct the parser to parse this variable field as a `bigint`.

-You can nest Dtos like this:
+You can nest DTOs like this:

 ```typescript
 class MyLargerDto extends LosslessDto {